mtran049/ucr-cs100/README.md

-## cs100 - open source softwruction asdsadsadsa
+## cs100 - opeource softwruction asdsadsadsassssssssssssssssssssssssssssss

 This is a course on [how to be a hacker](http://www.catb.org/esr/faqs/hacker-howto.html).
 Being a hacker [means a lot of things](http://www.catb.org/jargon/html/H/hacker.html).